-The pandemic has changed most people’s view of finances.
-From how we manage our money to how we put our dollars to work in support of our communities, causes and passions, 2020 has put a lot into perspective.
-We’ve persevered through several economic and social curveballs this year and it has shown us that the investment landscape is changing.
-Today, we can align our values and interests with our portfolio by focusing on environmental, social and corporate governance (ESG) investing.
+We’ve persevered through several economic and social curveballs in the past few years and we continually see the investment landscape changing.
+Today, we can align our values and interests with our portfolio by focusing on environmental, social ESG investing and corporate governance (ESG) investing.

 ESG investing is all about investing in funds that support sustainable resource use, equity and ethics and is a type of investing that more and more investors are leaning into.
-Sustainable funds saw a record inflow the first quarter of 2020, accounting for $250 billion as of June 2020, according to Morningstar‡.
+Sustainable funds saw a record inflow in 2021, accounting for $69.2 billion in net inflows, according to Morningstar‡ — a 35% increase over 2020.
 For those interested in exploring more about this growing investment segment, we’ve pulled together some of our top articles on the topic into a comprehensive guide.

 ESG portfolios can provide investors a way to align their social and ethical values with their investment practices.
 Increasing demand has helped this investment arena grow significantly in the last few years, with more growth expected.
 Start with exploring the different areas – environmental, social and governance – and dig deeper into the common myths you may have heard regarding performance, scope and costs.
 These investments are managed with the same rigor as the rest of your portfolio, which means regular evaluation of the fund holdings, including the underlying funds, from both a risk perspective and an ESG screen to ensure these practices are being followed as time goes on.

 For more on this topic, watch our ESG webinar: